 Fogel and her colleagues examined public company independent Board members on an objective measure of "power" called Zpower.

 Created by Zinoplex, Inc., it measures how "deep" within other people's networks the individual is.
 This network depth comparison is different from LinkedIn's counting of how many people are willing to click and link or Klout, which is a measure of how many times a person is measured in social media.
 Fogel and her colleagues write:

 "Elevated market valuation is linked to powerfully independent directors' constituting a majority of independent directors.
 Sudden deaths of powerfully independent directors significantly reduce shareholder value, consistent with independent director power "causing" shareholder value.
 Further empirical tests associate powerfully independent directors with fewer value-destroying M&A bids, more high-powered CEO compensation and accountability for poor performance, and less earnings manipulation."

-These results suggest that independent directors and non-CEO chairs can be effective if they have sufficient individual power to challenge the CEO.
+These results suggest that independent directors and non-CEO chairs can be effective if selected external Board members have the emotional, economic, and political freedom to challenge the CEO.

-3. Tell Me About the Board's Annual Board Self Evaluation Process.
+3. Tell Me About the Board's Annual Board Self Evaluation Process: